ScalableRoboticLearning/ScalableRoboticLearning.github.io/index.md

 ## Contact

-Should you have any questions, please __do not hesitate to contact the organizing committee__ at scalableroboticlearning@dlr.de:
+Should you have any questions, please __do not hesitate to contact the organizing committee__ at <scalableroboticlearning@dlr.de>:
 * Maximilian Durner
 * Martin Sundermeyer
 * Zoltan Marton